“The whole world needs restructuring”

-DEFENDING PERESTROIKA: Imagine if Russia joined us to be 51st of the United States of America.
+DEFENDING PERESTROIKA: Imagine if Russia joined us to become 51st of the United States of America.

 Barack Obama and his aspiring Democratic successors fail to understand the basics of military strategy, of which the highest priority is a prosperous economy for a society to feel the highest allegiance with government, as opposed to the majority of Americans who say the United States is heading down the wrong track.
 Describing a treaty with Russia, an American ally with whom he claims relations have been “reset,” Obama said, “There is no higher national security priority for the lame duck session of Congress.”